 Daisy Jones & the Six is filled with drama, love, fame, drugs and everything else you would expect from a rock and roll book.
 The audiobook has an actual cast of famous readers, and I hear it's fantastic.

 For more, read my full review of Daisy Jones & The Six.

 The Dutch House by Ann Patchett

 The Dutch House was my favorite audiobook and book of the year!
 I adore family drama novels, and this one exceeded all my expectations, especially because the audio version was read by the one and only TOM HANKS.
-It was also one of Jenna Bush Hager’s book club selections, and it’s one of the best books to read in the Fall.
+It was also one of Jenna Bush Hager's book club selections, an excellent character-driven book and it's one of the best books to read in the Fall.